tvwenger/kinematic_scaleheight/README.md

 """
 ```

 In this example, each of the three distributions is equally likely.
+The distance uncertainties due
+to the uncertain Galactic rotation curve wash out any evidence that distinguishes between the three
+models.

 # Issues and Contributing